- General Info

 Epcot International Food & Wine Festival

-Festival guests will be able to pair wines and beers with savory and sweet dishes from more than 25 ethnic and specialty marketplaces as they stroll the World Showcase Promenade and earn stamps on their complimentary festival "passport" souvenirs.
-Champagne, cocktails and "mocktails" also will be on festival menus.
-In Future World, the iconic Ocean Spray Cranberry Bog returns for a fourth year so that families can discover the cranberry s rich agricultural heritage.
+Festival guests can pair wines and beers with savory and sweet dishes as they stroll the World Showcase Promenade and earn stamps on their complimentary festival passports.
+Champagne, cocktails and "mocktails" also will bubble up on festival menus.
+In Future World, the popular Ocean Spray Cranberry Bog returns for a fourth year so that families can discover the cranberry's rich agricultural heritage and learn fun facts about the tart fruits.

-Party for the Senses grand tasting events Saturday evenings showcasing tempting bites from eminent chefs, more than 50 wines and beers and live entertainment.
+- Party for the Senses grand tasting events every Saturday in October showcasing tempting bites from eminent chefs, more than 50 wines and beers and live entertainment.

 Included with Epcot Admission:

-Back to Basics series, special book signings, Eat to the Beat concerts, cultural adventures, Marketplace Discovery Passport and all attractions and park entertainment are included with regular Epcot admission.
-Festival hours extend to 10 p.m. each weekend.
+Back to Basics series, Ocean Spray Cranberry Bog, special book signings, Eat to the Beat concerts, cultural adventures, Marketplace Discovery Passport and all attractions and park entertainment are included with regular Epcot admission.

 Special Programming by Reservation:

 The Party for the Senses grand tasting events, signature dinners and other special wine and culinary programs require reservations and separate event admission.
-When a reservation booking date is announced this summer, guests can call 407/WDW-FEST (939-3378).
-Information and reservations for select programs will be at epcotfoodfestival.com.
+When a reservation booking date is announced this summer, guests can call 407/WDW-FEST (939-3378) and get details at EpcotFoodFestival.com.